EDS-Bioinformatics-Laboratory/RNA_visualization/README.md

 # Hierarchical visualization of single-cell RNA-seq data

-This repository contains my thesis, along with the relevant code used for it.
+This repository contains code, results and literature for the MSc project of Tobias Beers.

+Directory structure:
+   * *Code*: both TensorFlow Probability (a little) and PyStan (a lot) have been used as environments for this project.
+This directory contains the relevant code for this project.
-The thesis itself and the corresponding presentation slides are in './Thesis'.
+   * *Thesis*: contains the thesis and the corresponding presentation slides.
-The code used for this project can be found in './Code'.